- Undergraduate Students

 - All university accommodation is self-catered, with access to shared kitchen facilities, and includes free Wi-Fi and/or Internet access.
 Adapted accessible accommodation is available for students with mobility needs.
 All locations are within a 5-minute walk of the campus.

-- International students are integrated with home students throughout university accommodation, and accomodation contracts enable international students to remain in university accommodation during vacation times.
+- International students are integrated with home students throughout university accommodation, and accommodation contracts enable international students to remain in university accommodation during vacation times.

 - A range of accommodation is available off-campus for students seeking more independent living.